dotnet/csharplang/proposals/extensions.md

 Note, the extra parameter for event accessors are not CLS compliant, therefore, tools and other compilers likely won't be able to consume them as regular static events.
 For example, VB compiler is not able to and the event accessors cannot be used directly in VB as well.
+Previous version of C# compiler cannot access the event, but can access its accessors as regular static methods.

 Since at the moment we are not supporting overriding or interface implementation by extension types, presence of the `modopt(System.Runtime.CompilerServices.ExtensionAttribute)` is sufficient to avoid a signature conflict with a user